Ouranosinc/Magpie/docs/glossary.rst

         :py:data:`magpie.constants.MAGPIE_ANONYMOUS_USER`.
 Otherwise, it is whoever the
         :term:`Authentication` mechanism identifies with token extracted from request :term:`Cookies`.

+    Network Node
+        A reference to an instance of the Magpie software within a network of Magpie instances.
+Each Magpie instance within the network is registered in the database as a row in the ``network_nodes`` table.
+Each node is represented by a name that is unique across all nodes in the network, and a url that is used to send http requests to that specific node.

+    Network Token
+        A unique random string that can be used to authenticate a user as part of the :ref:`Network Mode` authentication procedure.

     OpenAPI
     OAS
         The |OpenAPI-spec|_ (`OAS`) defines a standard, programming language-agnostic interface description for